 The days of modeling your tools in CAM are coming to an end.
 Harvey Performance Company has partnered with Autodesk to provide comprehensive Harvey Tool and Helical Solutions tool libraries to Fusion 360 and Autodesk HSM users.
-Now, users can access 3D models of Harvey and Helical tools with a quick download and a few simple clicks.
+Now, users can access 3D models of every Harvey and Helical tool with a quick download and a few simple clicks.
 Keep reading to learn how to download these libraries, find the tool you are looking for, how to think about speeds and feeds for these libraries, and more.

 Downloading Tool Libraries

 On the Autodesk HSM Tools page, you will find Harvey Tool and Helical Solutions tool libraries.
 Clicking either of the previous links will bring you to that brand’s tool libraries.
 Right now, all of the two brands more than 27,000 tools are supported in the tool libraries.